-The Government has approved new dam safety regulations for the safe management of dams after construction, to reduce potential impacts to people, property and the environment.
-Owners, technical practitioners and regional authorities now have two years until the regulations commence in 2024.
+The Government has approved dam safety regulations for the safe management of dams after construction, to reduce potential impacts to people, property, and the environment.
+The regulations commence in 2024.

-Engineering New Zealand Te Ao Rangahau is developing a programme for assessing and registering Recognised Engineers to support compliance with the new dam safety regulations.
+Engineering New Zealand Te Ao Rangahau, as the Registration Authority for Chartered Professional Engineers, is developing a framework for assessing and registering Recognised Engineers to support compliance with the new dam safety regulations.

-Together with the New Zealand Society on Large Dams (NZSOLD), and supported by MBIE, we are working to develop the framework for the required Recognised Engineer qualifications and competencies to be assessed.
+Together with the New Zealand Society on Large Dams (NZSOLD), and supported by the Ministry of Business, Innovation & Employment (MBIE), we’re working to develop the framework for the required Recognised Engineer qualifications and competencies to be assessed.

-This page will be updated over coming months.
-In the meantime, see MBIE's infographic for the timeline and actions required of dam owners, Recognised Engineers, and regional authorities or email email@example.com to find out more.
+This page will be progressively updated through March and April.
+In the meantime, see MBIE's infographic for the timeline and actions required of dam owners, engineers, and regional authorities or email us to find out more.

 Find out more about the new dam safety regulations